nbq1928/UofG-dissertation/README.md

 - DescTools
 - AER
 - survival

 **Results**

-  USing R studio, the results of the analysis will be visible on the R console and the plots will be on the plot section of R **Acknowledgement**
+  Using R studio, the results of the analysis will be visible on the R console and the plots will be on the plot section of the R

+**Acknowledgement**

-  This analysis was conducted as part of the MPH dissertation at the University of Glasgow, UK.
-Special thanks to my supervisor, course coordinator, and the UK Biobank for providing the dataset.
+  This analysis was conducted as part of my MPH dissertation at the University of Glasgow, UK.
+I am grateful to my supervisor, course coordinator, and the UK Biobank for providing the dataset.